 9. Can the government expropriate real property?
 The Commonwealth government and each of the state and territory governments have enacted laws that deal with the compulsory acquisition of land and acquisition by agreement with landowners.
 As a rule, the relevant government may compulsorily acquire land for proper public purposes.
 Legislation dealing with compulsory acquisition of land generally entitles the landowner and others with legal interests in the land to a right to fair compensation.
 The amount of compensation is usually determined by considering the market value of the land and certain other matters, such as any special value of the land to the person on the date of the acquisition and any loss attributable to severance of the acquired land from other land in the possession of the respective owner.

-Generally, an interest in real estate is held under one of the following forms of title:

-- Freehold This provides the owner with an absolute right to the land (subject to applicable laws) for an unlimited amount of time. - Leasehold This provides the leasehold owner (the tenant) with possession of the land for a period, as set out in the lease granting the leasehold interest.
-The rights and obligations of the tenant are governed by the lease. - Strata title This provides the owner of a "strata lot" within a larger complex with rights to that lot, as well as a share in the ownership of the common property of the complex. - Crown land See description in "What is the land registration system?" - Native title See description in "What is the land registration system?" - 11.
-What are the usual structures used in investing in real estate?

-The major types of investment vehicles used in Australia by both residents and nonresidents are the following:

-- Companies, including branch offices of foreign companies

-- Joint ventures (incorporated or unincorporated)
+10. How can real estate be held?
+Generally, an interest in real estate is held under one of the following forms of title: Freehold - This provides the owner with an absolute right to the land (subject to applicable laws) for an unlimited amount of time.
+Leasehold - This provides the leasehold owner (the tenant) with possession of the land for a period, as set out in the lease granting the leasehold interest.
+The rights and obligations of the tenant are governed by the lease.
+Strata title - This provides the owner of a "strata lot" within a larger complex with rights to that lot, as well as a share in the ownership of the common property of the complex.
+Crown land - See description in "What is the land registration system?"
+Native title - See description in "What is the land registration system?"
+11. What are the usual structures used in investing in real estate?
+The major types of investment vehicles used in Australia by both residents and nonresidents are the following: Companies, including branch offices of foreign companies Joint ventures (incorporated or unincorporated) Partnerships Trading trusts Discretionary trusts Unit trusts, e.g., real estate investment trusts; Sole trader Co-ownership The choice of an appropriate structure will depend on the nature of the particular property and parties involved with the acquisition.

-- Partnerships

-- Trading trusts

-- Discretionary trusts

-- Unit trusts, e.g., real estate investment trusts;

-- Sole trader

-- Co-ownership

-The choice of an appropriate structure will depend on the nature of the particular property and parties involved with the acquisition.